Guerin Emig: What's this about the Big 12 raiding the Pac-12?

 Brand

 I know, I get it.
 Money beats geography every time.
-It beats sentimentality, too, which is why those in the Big 12 who still miss OU-Nebraska football and KU-Missouri basketball would just as soon Riley and Bill Self get paid a zillion dollars to compete for national championships.
+It beats sentimentality, too, which is why those in the Big 12 who still miss OU-Nebraska football and Kansas-Missouri basketball would just as soon Lincoln Riley and Bill Self get paid a zillion dollars to compete for national championships.

 What’s good for Riley and Self is good for the Big 12, since OU football and KU basketball are two of the most powerful brands in the conference.